 - History of other cancer within 2 years with the exception of neoplasm that has undergone potentially curative therapy

 - Any severe concurrent non-cancer disease that, in the judgment of the Investigator, would make the patient inappropriate for the current study

 - Active tuberculosis or recent (<2 weeks) clinically significant infection, evidence of active hepatitis B or hepatitis C, or known history of positive test for HIV

 - History of pneumonitis requiring systemic steroids for treatment (with the exception of prior resolved in-field radiation pneumonitis)

-- Myocardial infarction within previous 3 months, unstable angina, serious uncontrolled cardiac arrhythmia, history of myocarditis, or congestive heart failure
+- Myocardial infarction within previous 3 months, unstable angina, serious uncontrolled cardiac arrhythmia, history of myocarditis, or congestive heart failure (Class III or IV).

 - Pregnant, planning to become pregnant, or nursing.